Blobfolio/refract/README.md

 Conversion is done at pixel level; gamma and other metadata profile information is not factored or present in the converted copies, so is not supported.

-The following compression modes are attempted when generating next-gen image candidates.
-The under-the-hood implementations are a bit different, but performance and savings are comparable to the referenced third-party commands:
+Refract implements `libavif`, `libjxl`, and `libwebp` directly so has comparable performance to each format's official standalone binaries (at similar settings).
+There is some nuance under-the-hood, but Refract's encoding passes roughly correspond to the following third-party commands:

 | Encoding | Mode | Inputs | Comparable To Running |
 | -------- | ---- | ---- | ---- |